Lymphoedema

 Causes of lymphoedema

-Lymphoedema can affect people during and after cancer treatment depending on the location of the cancer, its stage and the type of treatment.
-Some factors that can increase risk factors of developing lymphedema include:
+Lymphoedema can affect people during and after cancer treatment depending on the location of the cancer, its stage, and the type of treatment.
+Some aspects that can increase risk aspects of developing lymphedema include:

 - certain types of cancer that affect the lymphatic system